AnggaTechI/AnggaTechI/README.md

 ║  📝 SETUP NOTES                                  ║
 ╠══════════════════════════════════════════════════╣
 ║                                                  ║
 ║  1.
-Replace ALL "YOUR_USERNAME" with your         ║
+Replace ALL "AnggaTechI" with your         ║
 ║     actual GitHub username                        ║
 ║                                                  ║
 ║  2.
 Replace "REPO_NAME_1" and "REPO_NAME_2"      ║